OAI/Gluecon-Workshop/Fixed/relativeurls.md

-# Relative Urls
+# Relative URLs

 Various elements in the OpenAPI spec are defined as being URLs.
 Many of these properties also support relative references.
 How these relative references are resolved depends on a number of factors.

-To resolve relative URLs it is first necessary to idenfify the base path defined by the selected Server Url.
-If the Server Urls are relative, then the location of the OpenAPI definition must be considered.
+To resolve relative URLs it is first necessary to identify the base path defined by the selected Server URL.
+If the Server URLs are relative, then the location of the OpenAPI definition must be considered.

 ## Relative Server URLs